-The parking spaces approved for this development are located internally to the site and most of them are located within the two-level parking structure.
-The Planning Board finds that the departure will enhance the visual and functional quality of this development.
+The parking spaces proposed for this development are located internally to the site and most of them are located within the two-level parking structure.
+Staff find that the departure will enhance the visual and functional quality of this development.
 The departure will allow for a more efficient and fully functional parking and circulation design that will serve the needs of the community.

-Based on the analysis above, the Planning Board supports Departure from Design Standards DDS-24001 for a departure to allow standard, nonparallel parking space sizes of 8.5 feet in width by 19 feet in length.
+Based on the analysis above, staff support Departure from Design Standards DDS-24001, for a departure to allow standard, nonparallel parking space sizes of 8.5 feet in width by 19 feet in length.

-9. Preliminary Plan of Subdivision 4-23032: PPS 4-23032 was approved by the Planning Board on May 23, 2024 (PGCPB Resolution No. 2024-040), subject to 21 conditions.
+- 9. Preliminary Plan of Subdivision 4-23032: PPS 4-23032 was approved by the Planning Board on May 23, 2024 (PGCPB Resolution No. 2024-040), subject to 21 conditions.
 The conditions relevant to the review of this DSP are listed below in bold text.
-The Board's analysis of the conditions follows each one, in plain text:

-2. Development of this site shall be in conformance with Stormwater Management Concept Plan 38437-2016-2, once approved, and any subsequent revisions.
+Staff's analysis of the conditions follows each one, in plain text: - 2.
+Development of this site shall be in conformance with Stormwater Management Concept Plan 38437-2016-2, once approved, and any subsequent revisions.